 - Good capacity on your freshwater and waste tanks

 - Gas heating if you’re using the van during winter (gas is best if you need it also for cooking)

 - Efficient lighting (LED)

 Let’s look at those in closer details below:

-This was the only thing we actually bought before we collected the motorhome- we knew how important it would be.
+This was the only thing we bought with us when we collected the motorhome- we knew how important it would be.
 Both of us use our laptops on a daily basis and you need proper power to be able to recharge the laptop batteries.